Brian Scalabrine: Treviso (2011)

 On September 22, 2011, during the 2011 NBA lockout, Scalabrine signed with the Italian team Benetton Treviso.
 He left the team in December 2011 to pursue opportunities in the NBA after the lockout had ended.

 Return to Chicago (2011–2012)

 On December 12, 2011, Scalabrine re-signed with the Bulls.
-During the 2011-12 season, Scalabrine played in 28 games.
-In September 2012, he was offered a position as an assistant coach for the Bulls under Tom Thibiodeau, but instead opted to become a broadcaster for the Boston Celtics.
+During the 2011–12 season, Scalabrine played in 28 games.
+In September 2012, he was offered a position as an assistant coach for the Bulls under Tom Thibodeau, but instead opted to become a broadcaster for the Boston Celtics.

 BIG3 League (2017)

 In 2017, Brian joined the Ball Hogs of the BIG3 basketball league.

 Coaching career

 In July 2013, Golden State Warriors coach Mark Jackson announced via Twitter that Scalabrine was joining his coaching staff.
 During the season, Jackson reassigned Scalabrine to the Warriors' D-League affiliate after a difference of opinion on the team's direction.

 Broadcasting career

 In September 2012, Scalabrine announced that he had turned down an opportunity to become an assistant coach with the Bulls so that he could join Comcast SportsNet New England as a commentator.
 Scalabrine described the job as "a trial run", and said there was a "small possibility" he would resume his playing career overseas in 2013.

 In 2014, Scalabrine wrote an essay to Boston to announce his "homecoming" to become a Comcast SportsNet announcer.
 His essay spoofed a famous Sports Illustrated story about LeBron James's return to Cleveland.